-13.36), as well as the California Green Building Standards (CALGreen) of the Glendale Green Building Code and the water conserving fixture and fittings requirements per the current California Plumbing Code.
+Less than Significant Impact.
+The project must comply with the provisions of Glendale's Mandatory Water Conservation Ordinance (GMC 13.36), as well as the California Green Building Standards (CALGreen) of the Glendale Green Building Code and the water conserving fixture and fittings requirements per the current California Plumbing Code.
 All new buildings must utilize higher efficiency plumbing fixtures (low-flush toilets, low-flow showerheads and faucets) and automatic irrigation system controllers based on water or soil moisture, and demonstrate an indoor net reduction in the consumption of potable water; such plumbing fixtures and fittings that will be much more efficient than that of the existing housing currently on the project site.
-Furthermore, landscaping for the project will require the use of drought tolerant plantings and the existing lawns would be removed.
+Furthermore, landscaping for the project will require the use of drought tolerant plantings.
 Consequently, this impact is considered to be less than significant.